coudrew/ccwc/README.md

     git clone https://gitlab.com/coudrew/ccwc.git
     cd ccwc
     ```
-2. **Build the project**
-    Run the gradle build step from Intellij, or from the terminal run:
+2. **Build the project**: Run the gradle build step from Intellij, or from the terminal run:
     ```sh
     ./gradlew build
     ```